 You can also add whole coriander seeds directly to some recipes.
 You’ll find the whole seeds in brining projects like pickles, as well as creating a crackly crust atop freshly baked bread.

 Pork tenderloin makes a quick and easy meal to serve a group or meal prep for a week of delicious leftovers.
 Coriander, cracked pepper and Italian seasoning come together for a flavorful crust.

 Herati Coriander and tomato paste add an extra level of richness to this easy Tomato Bisque.
 Sprinkle a little extra cracked coriander on top and let the heat from the soup warm up the spice for a boost of flavor.

 Coriander and cumin are a perfect match for these seasoned potato wedges.
 These comforting potatoes make a side dish or a snack all on their own, crisp yet fluffy without the fry oil.

-Fluffy, flavorful, and versatile, falafel are a vegetarian crowd pleaser.
+Fluffy, flavorful, and versatile, falafel is a vegetarian crowd-pleaser.
 Traditional falafel calls for ground coriander and cumin, lending their aromatic qualities to the chickpea mixture.
 Serve in a salad, a pita sandwich, or on their own with a tahini dipping sauce.

 Discover all of the flavorful opportunities of Rumi Spice Herati Coriander.
 Shop Rumi Coriander on its own, or in our Spice Blends and Gift Sets below!